DecisionsDev/odm-container-samples/cross-component/deployexecute/README.md

 > [!NOTE]
 > The commands above rely on the Basic Authentication (as ODM is deployed without an OpenID Connect Provider).
 >
-> In a different environment with OpenID Connect, you can authenticate using the `client_credentials` grant type by:
+> In an environment with OpenID Connect, you can authenticate using the `client_credentials` grant type by:
 >  - setting the environment variables
 >    - CLIENT_ID
 >    - CLIENT_SECRET